KimDuHong/nomad_airbnb/README.md

 3. Install dependencies:

-npm install
+poetry init and poetry shell

 4. Start the development server:

-npm start
+python manage.py runserver

-5. Open the project in your web browser at `http://localhost:3000`
+5. Open the project in your web browser at `http://localhost:8000`

 ## Contributing